itsholuke/Graduate-Business-School-Syllabus-Reviewer/README.md

-# Graduate Business School Syllabus Reviewer

-A Streamlit app to batch-review graduate business syllabi and output an Excel summary for compliance, accreditation, or curriculum review.

----

-## How to Use

-1. **Upload your Excel/ODS template** (with your review columns/questions).
-2. **Upload one or more syllabus files** (`.pdf`, `.docx`, `.txt`, or a `.zip` of them).
-3. **Process syllabi and review results:**
-    - The app extracts all key information and displays an editable table.
-    - **Edit any cell directly in the browser** before download (no need to open Excel separately!).
-    - Use the “Extracted Text” preview for each file to help you verify or correct blanks.
-4. **Download the final, reviewed Excel file** for records, reporting, or further QA.

----

-## Features

-- Upload and batch-analyze any number of syllabi (PDF, DOCX, TXT, or ZIP)
-- Uses your Excel/ODS template for flexible, standards-driven review
-- **Editable table**: Manually correct or fill any cell before download
-- **Preview full extracted text** for each syllabus (for QA or to guide manual corrections)
-- **Strict evidence-based auto-extraction**: Only fills “Yes” if information is explicit; blanks/unusual cases left for reviewer review
-- Download final Excel for reporting, audit, or archiving

----

-## Limitations

-- **Scanned PDFs** (image files) are not supported—only digital PDFs, DOCX, or TXT files will be processed.
-- For highly unusual or unstructured syllabi, **manual review in the browser is strongly recommended**.
-- For full AI (semantic) reading, see local Colab/GPT-powered versions.

----

-## Credits

-Built by Ismail, Graduate Student Assistant.
-QA & documentation by [CBA].

----

-## Contact

-Questions?
-Raise an issue or contact [itsholuke@cpp.edu].
+Graduate Business School Syllabus Reviewer

+A browser-based Streamlit app to batch-review graduate business school syllabi and output a detailed Excel summary for compliance or curriculum QA.

+How to Use

+Upload your Excel/ODS template
+(with all your target review columns).

+Upload one or more syllabus files
+(.pdf, .docx, .txt, or a .zip of them).

+App auto-extracts all fields using advanced pattern logic (and OpenAI GPT fallback for “Course Name & Number” and “Faculty Name” only if pattern fails).

+Review, edit (optional), and download the output Excel.

+Key Features

+High-accuracy extraction for all compliance fields

+Hybrid pattern + GPT logic for fields that are often missed by regex (e.g., instructor name, course code/title)

+**No “guessing”—all outputs are either present in the document, filename, or returned as “Unknown” only if truly missing

+100% editable table in the browser before you download

+Requirements

+See requirements.txt for details.
+Works on Streamlit Cloud
+ or locally with:

+streamlit

+pandas

+openpyxl

+odfpy

+xlrd

+python-docx

+pypdf

+openai

+API Key Setup

+For best results (LLM fallback), create an OpenAI API key and put it in .streamlit/secrets.toml like:

+OPENAI_API_KEY = "sk-..."

+Deployment

+Push this repo to GitHub

+Deploy to Streamlit Cloud or run locally:

+streamlit run streamlit_app.py

+Limitations

+Only reads extractable (not scanned image-only) PDFs.

+LLM fallback can be slow and may incur API costs.

+Accuracy depends on syllabus formatting quality—edit in-browser if needed.

+Credits

+Built by Ismail Sholuke, Graduate Student Assistant.
+For support or feature requests, open an Issue.